EricGaona/MyPortfolio/README.md

 # Eric Gaona Portfolio
 User Centric Frontend Development Milestone Project - Code Institute

 This is my portfolio website to present to prospective employers.
-The portfolio highlights six projects that cover a range of technologies, as well as including a bit about myself, my coding skills, and a contact form.
+The portfolio highlights eight projects that cover a range of technologies, as well as including a bit about myself, my coding skills, and a contact form.

 ## UX
 My goal in the design was to create a friendly site, easy to understand and navigate.
 Always thinking about making it responsive.